Samsung/tizen-docs/docs/application/tizen-studio/native-tools/batt-historian.md

 Battery Historian tool also allows an A/B comparison of two bug reports, highlighting the key differences in the battery-related metrics.

 > [!NOTE]
-> To use the Battery Historian feature, ensure that:
->  - The Smart Development Bridge (SDB) is enabled to issue commands to Tizen devices.
+> To use the Battery Historian feature, ensure that the Smart Development Bridge (SDB) is enabled to issue commands to Tizen devices.

 ## Access Battery Historian